The Panasonic Viera integration allows you to control a Panasonic Viera TV.

 Powered On By Apps in your settings (if available): Network > TV Remote App Settings

 If you prefer to use YAML to set up your Panasonic Viera TV, you can still do it.
 It also allows for some extra settings.

 The name you would like to give to the TV entity.

 When you restart Home Assistant, make sure the TV is turned on and connected to your local network.
-If your TV needs to be paired, you’ll need to go to Configuration > Integrations to type the PIN code that will be displayed on it and finish the setup.
+If your TV needs to be paired, you’ll need to go to Settings > Devices & Services to type the PIN code that will be displayed on it and finish the setup.